onap/dcaegen2/docs/sections/architecture.rst

         - SNMP Trap collector
         - High-Volume VES collector (HV-VES)
         - DataFile collector
+        - RESTConf collector
     - Analytics
         - Holmes correlation analytics
         - CDAP based Threshold Crosssing Analytics application (tca)
-        - Dockerized standalone TCA (tca-gen2)
+        - Heartbeat Services
+        - SON-Handler Service
     - Microservices
         - PNF Registration Handler
-        - Missing Heartbeat analytics
-        - Universal Data Mapper service
+        - VES Mapper Service
+        - PM-Mapper Service
+        - BBS-EventProcessor Service

-The figure below shows the DCAE R3 architecture and how the components work with each other.
+The figure below shows the DCAE R4 architecture and how the components work with each other.
 The components on the right constitute the Platform/controller components which are statically deployed.
 The components on the right represent the services which can be both deployed statically or dynamically (via CLAMP)

 .. image:: images/R4_architecture_diagram.png